Skip to content

 Parameter Description

-• consumer: A Consumer functional interface that accepts a Param type parameter and can call methods on the Param object to build nested query conditions.
+• consumer: A Consumer functional interface that accepts a parameter of type Param.
+You can call methods on this Param object to build the nested query conditions.

-• condition: A boolean value used to control whether to apply this nested logic.
+• condition: A boolean value that controls whether to apply this nested logic.

 Examples